Let Keke Palmer Tell You How 'Sorry to This Man' Has Revolutionized Her Life

 “Sweetie, the sorry to this man meme has definitely changed my life,” entertainer Keke Palmer told TIME on Thursday at the 2019 TIME 100 Next event.
 “I could have never imagined saying sorry to a man could be turning out this way.”

 The actor attended an event in New York City to celebrate with her fellow honorees recognized in the TIME’s 100 Next issue, an edition of the magazine honoring 100 people who are growing as leaders in their respective fields, including business, politics and the arts.
 You and everyone’s mother probably caught the clip she filmed for Vanity Fair once it exploded because of an accidental roast.
-She failed identify former Vice President Dick Cheney.
+She failed to identify former Vice President Dick Cheney.

 “I hate to say it.
 I hope I don’t sound ridiculous.
 I don’t know who this man is,” Palmer said as she gazed a photo of Cheney.
 “I mean, he could be walking down the street and I wouldn’t know a thing.
 Sorry to this man.”